Product Consultancy I Sales Enablement I DesignOps I Scoping

 2022

-Internal Process Improvement/DesignOps
+PLATFORM: Internal Process Improvements

-Matt Raufman, Principal Experience Designer - Big Nerd Ranch
+ROLE: Lead Experience Designer, Big Nerd Ranch

 Recently several projects had been scoped and sold inaccurately, causing a loss of revenue, extended timelines and very unhappy clients.
 Come to find out this has been an ongoing problems with little to no investigation into the “why” behind it.

 A discovery is a preliminary phase that involves researching the problem space, framing the problem(s), and gathering enough evidence and initial direction on what to do next.
+They are crucial to setting projects off in the right direction by focusing on the right problems and building the right thing.

 NN/g Nielsen Norman Group